TylerLK13/Comm255AIGen/README.md

 Hi.

-This code was an experiment/class project of mine to see how well AI, specifically ChatGPT, can create a simple news website on its own.
+This code was an experiment/class project of mine to see how well AI, specifically ChatGPT, can create a simple news website entirely on its own.
+I concluded that it could not as I would need to constantly adjust code.
+Although, I was surprised at how little I had to do so.

 HOW TO VIEW THE WEBSITE LOCALLY: